What causes vaginal infections? 6 possible conditions

 Vaginitis describes a number of conditions that can cause infection or inflammation of your vagina.
 Vulvovaginitis describes inflammation of both your vagina and your vulva.
 Your vulva is the external part of your genitals.

 Some vaginal infections may not produce any symptoms.
 If you develop symptoms, the most common are:

 - vaginal itching

-- change in the amount and color of discharge from the vagina
+- change in the amount of discharge from your vagina

 - pain or burning during urination